|

 working at the Theatre Museum.

-He lectures for Road Scholar
+He talks for Road Scholar

 USA, for Theatre groups visiting

-London and he has lectured in
+London and he has talkd in

 America. |